This is Eleanor.

 I'm Blair, Eleanor's only granddaughter.

 My mom gave me Eleanor's recipe box recently, and with that gift The Recipe Box Project was born.
-I just turned 29, I completed a Master's degree in History of Art in 2014, and I live in Edinburgh, the capital of Scotland.
+I'm in my 30s (how did that happen?), I completed a Master's degree in History of Art in 2014, and I live in Edinburgh, the capital of Scotland.

 I work in a field completely unrelated to my degree(s), and, like everyone my age, I'm still figuring out how to be an adult.
 My awesome husband and I (both American) moved to Scotland from the US in mid-2013 and are forever acclimating to life in a different country, our favourite adventure yet.
 Most of all, I love to cook, and I love to eat.
 Since moving to Scotland, I've spent a lot more time in the kitchen, inventing, testing, and perfecting new recipes.